 7. Greenhouse – You should plan to build a greenhouse so you can grow food as well as medicinal plants and herbs year round on your survival retreat.

-Enclosing a porch on the prepper retreat home, as my prepping mentor Rick Austin did when developing his Secret Greenhouse of Survival, is both a cost and space saving way to do this – and provide extra head and secure brooding area for poultry birds at the same time.
+Enclosing a porch on the prepper retreat home is both a cost and space saving way to do this – and provide extra head and secure brooding area for poultry birds at the same time.

 Choosing a survival retreat may be the most important decision you make after labeling yourself a prepper.
 Finding a real estate agent who specializes in agricultural land is highly recommended.